 An Airy Look

-If you want an airy, light feeling, white is almost always a perfect paint color choice for a sunroom.
-White on white on white works — and it works beautifully in a sunny space.
+If you want an airy, light feeling, white paint is almost always a perfect paint color choice for a sunroom.
+White on white works — and it works beautifully in a sunny space.
 In fact, it works so well that you simply can’t go wrong when you choose white for your sunroom.
-Paint your walls white, paint the ceiling white, and even hang window treatments that are white.
-Bring in natural elements with wood flooring, and add in soft hues throughout the rest of the room.
+Paint your walls in white color, paint the ceiling white, and even hang window treatments that are white.
+Bring in natural elements with wood flooring and add in soft hues throughout the rest of the room.